 Internet availability and pricing is changing very quickly in Cuba.
 Service itself can be very slow, so be patient.
 Most hotels will sell you a card to use for an hour of wi-fi.
-Only six months ago the rate was at least six CUC per hour.
-Now, most hotels charge two CUC.
+Only a year ago the rate was at least six CUC per hour.
+Now, most hotels charge one or two CUC.
 If they charge more, walk down the street and ask at another hotel, or look for Cubans gathering at parks or corners where everyone is using a laptop or phone.
 This is an internet zone, and there will always be someone selling wi-fi cards.
 They are doing this via the black market, so will usually charge three CUC.

 Let's remind ourselves, before we get too far, that Cuba is still a communist country.
-Change is, however, in the air.
-And with Rauol Castro leading the country, many changes have already taken place.
-Cubans can now own their own home or business, see a little more opportunity at travel outside of the country, and although expensive have access to internet.
+Slow change is, however, in the air.
+Fidel is gone.
+Under Raul's leadership Cubans were allowed to own their own home or business, see a little more opportunity at travel outside of the country, and although expensive have access to internet.
 Raul is recently retired, and Cubans hope that the new leadership will be even more progressive in their views of change.

 It is very easy to get frustrated traveling in Cuba if you expect things to work like they do in the US or Europe.
 Cubans joke that their national pastime is waiting in line.
 Things move more slowly in Cuba, plans are changed, and flights get canceled.
 It is a healthy to arrive in Cuba ready for things to not go exactly as planned, and chances are you will be happy with how smoothly things do go.